jullianm/Reciplease/README.md

 **What is Reciplease?**

-Reciplease is a recipes (obviously!) app that aims at helping the user find a list of recipes according to a list of ingredients.
+Reciplease is a recipes app that aims at helping the user find a list of recipes according to a list of ingredients.

 **How does it work?**